Alessandro Nunziati: Biography

 The fifth album of Lord Vampyr Death Comes Under the Sign of the Cross is out in the digital stores (November 2018) and on cd (December 2018) for Sleaszy Rider Records.

 November 2018: Rockshots Records signed a worldwide deal with Malamorte.
-The new album "Hell for All" and was released on 25th January 2019 (Europe) and 8th February 2019 (North America).
+The new album "Hell for All" and was released on 25 January 2019 (Europe) and 8 February 2019 (North America).

-In 2019, as the frontman of Malamorte band, he signed a contract with Revalve Records, the new album "God Needs Evil" was out ok 21st February 2020 under this label.
+In 2019, as the frontman of Malamorte band, he signed a contract with Revalve Records, the new album "God Needs Evil" was out ok 21 February 2020 under this label.

 The following year Alessandro signed a new contract with the label Moribund Records from the US, with which he will publish all his recording projects.

-In 2025, Alessandro published the new album with Lord Vampyr band "The Greatest Bloodbath" undeniably their most in-depth work to date in their 21+ year career of vampyric evil.
+In 2025, Alessandro published the new album with Lord Vampyr band "The Greatest Bloodbath".
 Recorded at Music Up studio, and incorporating their iconic sound of Vampiric Gothic Black metal with strong classical musings, the new album also sees the band giving heavy nods to classic-era King Diamond.
 The album is split into 2 chapters, with the 1st chapter being a stand-alone album, and the 2nd chapter being an original motion picture soundtrack score sure to appeal to all fans of John Carpenter, Goblin and early 70’s horror films.

-On October 13th he started recording with Malamorte the second chapter of the OMEN trilogy, which began with the acclaimed first chapter released in 2022.
+On 13 October he started recording with Malamorte the second chapter of the OMEN trilogy, which began with the acclaimed first chapter released in 2022.

-This new album promises to be a dark and powerful evolution of the band's sound, continuing the OMEN narrative concept.